johnwcowan/pdp8x/devs.md

 This device corresponds to the PC8-E high-speed paper tape punch controller, and is connected to a sink for bytes.
-It has a single 8-bit register PB that holds the next byte to be written to the sink.
+It has a 8-bit register PB
+that holds the next byte to be written to the sink.
 There is also a 1-bit register PF indicating that the last operation is complete.